Starlink: Battle for Atlas: Gameplay

 Each planet has its own landscape, story, hazards, flora and fauna that may become a threat to the player.
 The player can also engage in both space- and planetary-based combat with enemies using spaceships.
 These spaceships can be extensively customized with different parts.
 Wings, weapons, and spacecraft modules can be freely swapped at will.
 The player is encouraged to experiment with different combinations of weapons as different enemies react differently to attacks.
 Pilots are also present and have special abilities that can be utilized in combat.
 For instance, one type of pilot can slow down time.
 There are 4 types of ships and pilots.

 While the game can be played digitally, it also features toys-to-life elements in which the player can buy toys, which are ship components, for the game.
 The player can place their toys on a custom controller mount, and their digital counterpart will appear on-screen.
 When the player swaps the components of their real-life toy ships, its counterpart will also reflect such changes instantly.
 Each ship has two points which allows the player to connect spacecraft parts with the ships.
 Purchasing a physical part also unlocks its digital counterpart, meaning that the player does not necessarily have to use the toys and the controller mount to play the game.

-The Nintendo Switch version contains exclusive missions featuring Fox McCloud of the Star Fox series.